voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 Asumen House also offers guest accommodations upstairs, welcoming visitors of residents and short-term guests, reinforcing the sense of community and hospitality at the heart of the charity’s vision.

-As you imagine the walls of Asumen House, envision a place alive with stories of restoration—a place where freedom, peace, and new life blossom in alignment with the charity’s strapline from 2 Corinthians 3:17: *“Where the Spirit of the Lord is, there is freedom.”* The building acts as both a physical and spiritual ‘vehicle,’ enabling various groups and individuals to journey together, share resources, and deepen their impact in South-East Birmingham.
+As you imagine the walls of Asumen House, envision a place alive with stories of restoration—a place where freedom, peace, and new life blossom in alignment with the charity’s strapline from 2 Corinthians 3:17: *“Where the Spirit of the Lord is, there is freedom.”* The building acts as both a physical and spiritual ‘vehicle,’ enabling various groups and individuals to journey together, share resources, and deepen their impact in west london.

 This living space continues to evolve, with a renewed focus on building a mutually supportive Christian community while serving and welcoming the broader local area.
 Asumen House remains a tangible expression of Asumen charity’s mission—offering shelter, support, and a faithful presence amid one of the UK’s most diverse and dynamic urban neighborhoods.